Phalaris (horse): Stud record

-Phalaris was one of the most influential sires to serve Lord Derby's interests, and he had a major influence on modern Thoroughbred pedigrees the world over.
-He is today the most influential patriarch of the Bend Or dynasty and arguably the world's most influential sire of the 20th century.
+Phalaris was one of the most influential sires to serve Lord Derby's interests, and he had a major influence on modern Thoroughbred pedigrees.
+He is today the most influential patriarch of the Bend Or dynasty and by some accounts the world's most influential sire of the 20th century.
 Nearly all runners in the main races of the leading racing nations are now from the Phalaris sire-line.
-He appears in the tail-male line (those coming straight through father to son to grandson etc.) of all nine horses that have earned more than $10 million.
+He appears in the dominantly male lineage of all nine horses that have earned more than $10 million.
 Currently, his sire line is most influential through the Northern Dancer line (more broadly Nearco) and the Mr. Prospector line.

 He was the Leading sire in Great Britain and Ireland in 1925, 1928, once second and third and was the Leading broodmare sire in Great Britain & Ireland in 1937, 1941 and 1942.

 Among his notable progeny, Phalaris sired five Classic race winners plus the following horses: